Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.
+- Smart is responsible for attempting 8.3% of his team's field goal attempts this season with 9.9 per game.

-- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's tries from beyond the arc.

-- Smart's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are ranked third in the NBA, giving up 110.9 points per game.
+- The 76ers are the third-best defensive team in the league, giving up 110.9 points per game.

-- The 76ers are the second-ranked team in the league, allowing 41.2 rebounds per game.
+- The 76ers are the second-ranked squad in the league, allowing 41.2 rebounds per game.

-- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the NBA.
+- The 76ers are the sixth-ranked team in the NBA, allowing 24.2 assists per contest.

-- The 76ers are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.
+- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.

 Marcus Smart vs. the 76ers